ohbm/osr2020/submit.md

 You will receive an email confirmation when your submission has been received, and this will link to your issue on our [GitHub repository](https://github.com/ohbm/osr2020/issues).

-The [OS-SIG twitter account](https://twitter.com/ohbmopen) will also automatically tweet a link to every a new talk proposal added to the repository and invite community review.
+The [OS-SIG twitter account](https://twitter.com/ohbmopen) will also tweet a link to every a new talk proposal added to the repository and invite community review.
 Please feel free to use this and other means to promote your issue/proposal in any way you wish and gather as much feedback or interest as you can!

 If you do not have a GitHub username, we invite you to follow the instructions available [here](https://github.com/join) to create your free account before beginning the submission process.

 <div id="tripetto"></div>
 <br>
-## Submission Step 1: talk proposal
+## Submission

 <div style="--aspect-ratio: 3/4;">
   <iframe